ianmiell/shutit/README.md

 - Find dockerfiles a great idea, but limiting in practice.

-- Want to build stateless containers for production.
+- Want to build stateless containers for developmennt, testing, and production.

 - Want to [build everything from source](https://github.com/ianmiell/shutit-distro/blob/master/README.md) in a way that's comprehensible.